-The Community Drug Strategy has created a Communications Tool Kit to provide consistent messaging related to substance misuse in our area.
-Any section of the tool kit can be shared amongst community partners to help inform and educate Greater Sudbury about substance misuse.
+The Community Drug Strategy has created a communications tool kit to provide consistent messaging related to substance use in our area.
+Any section of the tool kit can be shared amongst community partners to help inform and educate Greater Sudbury about substance use.